What are Chargebacks and How to Prevent Them?

 - Buyer’s remorse

-- Return process is too bothersome
+- The return process is too bothersome

 - Wasn’t patient enough for delivery service

 - A child made the purchase without their parent’s or guardian’s consent